 Another advancement in material that made for a cooler sleeping bed is latex alternatives that combined the positives of both latex and memory foam while cutting back on the negatives.

-When shopping for a new RV mattress, pay attention to how a particular brand or model discusses temperature to understand your options.
+When shopping for a new bed, pay attention to how a particular brand or model discusses temperature to understand your options.

-Get a bed that fits your sleeping temperature, and you will be much happier!
+Get one that fits your sleeping temperature and you will be much happier!